luketurner/habitsheets/README.md

 # HabitSheet

 HabitSheet is a Web application for habit tracking.
+A demo instance is available at https://habitsheets.fly.dev.

 ## Tech notes